 Conference Information & Key Contacts

-The next edition of CPDP will take place from May 21–23, 2025, with registration now open.
-Early bird rates are available until midnight on March 9, 2025.
+The next edition of CPDP will take place from May 21–23, 2025, with registration still open.

 CPDP Updates: Sign up here to receive our newsletter.